Disclaimer

 Even more than most decisions, investing decisions can be emotional.
 We can minimize investing emotions and make better investing decisions with a logical investment plan, or with personal investing guidelines (based on our own research).
 This page has some proven investing principles to help you with your own personal investing guidelines

-Investment decisions are often more emotional because our personal finances directly affect how many options we have in life, which directly affects our physical freedom.
+Investment decisions are often more emotional because our personal finances directly affect how many options we have in life, which affects our freedoms.

-Often times relationship stress, and even distrust, are a result of our own personal frustration of not feeling comfortable with communicating about emotional conversations.
-Sometimes distrust can be a result of choosing to not have an emotional conversation because we distrust our communication skills.
+Often times relationship stress, and even distrust, are a result of our own personal frustration or insecurities about our communication skills..
 Emotional conversations are usually the only way we can find the truth about any questionable things we hear about other people, or questionable thoughts that pop into our mind.
+You are not your emotions and thoughts, you are what you do with your emotions and thoughts.
+There are three basic choices for any emotion or thought, embrace it, replace it, or investigate it.

 Some great communication books include Crucial Conversations, Never Split the Difference, Verbal Judo, The Conversationalist, and Nonviolent Communication.
-Increasing your communication skills will not only help you in conversations with your spouse, but also with your coworkers, your boss, people you lead, and your kids.
-You can find helpful reviews on these books at the Communication page.
+Increasing your communication skills can help you in conversations with family members, friends, coworkers, your boss, and people you lead.
+You can find helpful reviews on the previously mentioned communication books and many more at the Communication page.
 Back to investing...

-Main investment asset classes include money (domestic and foreign or FOREX), precious metals, stocks and funds, bonds, certificates of deposit (CDs), collectibles, real estate, and business.
+The main investment asset classes include money (domestic and foreign or FOREX), precious metals (gold and silver), stocks and funds, bonds, certificates of deposit (CDs), collectibles, real estate, and direct investments or ownership of businesses.

 There are many categories of collectibles, and many websites devoted to help people learn how to value collectibles including https://www.collectors.com.
 If you might be interested in the global fine art market you can check https://www.masterworks.com.
 According to their website (July 2023) they search for, purchase, and offer shares in "blue-chip" artwork, then hold it for 3-10 years sell it, extract fees from the sale, and disburse the earnings among shareholders.